 Your growing baby has been feeding a lot more, which means more nappy changes for you.
 A lot of parents worry their baby is pooing too much or too little, but between one and ten times a day with at least six wet nappies is normal.
 If you’re worried your baby is constipated, that she’s had three or less bowel movements in a week or that she’s often uncomfortable when trying to fill her nappy, it’s worth checking everything is ok with your GP.
 You’re probably starting to distinguish between the different nappies by now, but our baby poo colour chart might come in handy if it hasn’t already.

-Milestones of a 7-week-old baby
+Development milestones of a 7-week-old baby

 Starting to grab onto objects: Your little one is starting to focus more and has realised their arms can move around.
 With their tiny fists starting to open more, they’re also realising they can grab onto things.
 This means one thing, watch those dangly earrings as they’re about to be tugged!
 It’s great to see your baby interacting more with the world, and it’s a good time to start encouraging them to touch and hold different objects.